History of Alaska Natives: Native Nations Past and Present; An Indigenous History of Alaska

 PART II New Worlds for All: Assimilation and Change

 After the Russians sold Alaska to the Americans, the U.S. Navy and American missionaries arrived in Tlingit country, the American run Alaska Commercial Company took over from the Russian America Company, and American traders arrived on the Yukon River.
 Seattle based fishing interests continued their appropriation of Tlingit and Haida fishing sites, and the industry expanded their fish canneries and fish traps to the Gulf of Alaska and the Alaska Peninsula.
-Finally, the discovery of gold on the Yukon River led to the incursion of thousands of white miners into Athapascan country in the interior.
+Finally, the discovery of gold on the Yukon River led to the incursion of thousands of white miners into Athabascan-Dene country in the Interior.
 All the while, diseases brought by Russians and Americans were decimating Native populations.
 American incursions brought Federal Indian Policy to Alaska.

 Chapter 7 Native Nations under Assault: Missionaries, Christianization Education and Assimilation